Stape

 1. Connect CRM to sGTM

-It’s possible to serve webhooks from the CRM to sGTM.
-Inside the sGTM, you can retrieve webhooks data and add it to any platform.
+It's possible to serve webhooks from the CRM to sGTM.
+Inside the sGTM, you can retrieve webhook data and add it to any platform.
 You may use it, for example, to enrich Facebook Conversion API Data with the user parameter or offline events.
 Or maybe send in-store orders from your POS to Google Analytics or track refunds.

 2. Enrich data using Firestore